PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/README.md

 __2. Gather accurate data from a relevant source__

-You are expected to use the sustainable development goals databank in order to gather the appropriate dataset to answer your research question.
+You are expected to use the Sustainable Development Goals databank in order to gather the appropriate dataset to answer your research question.
 Use SDGDataBank to collect the relevant data.

 __3. Explore your data__